-Couchsurfing has been created by Casey Fenton – an American who set up a web portal that offers its users hospitality exchange (free couch to sleep on, showing around the place, etc.) and social networking services (helping each other with travel issues).
+Couchsurfing has been created by Casey Fenton – an American who set up a web portal that offers its users hospitality exchange (you can host travellers or get hosted when travelling) and social networking services (helping each other with travel issues).
 The idea is very simple and the portal couchsurfing.org is getting bigger and bigger each day with more than one million registered users from more than 70.000 cities.
 It’s free of charge and easy to set up.
 You just need to fill in some personal information, add some photos and get references to look more reliable.
 You can also get verified to show other members you are who you are saying you are.

 Couchsurfing is a great way of exploring places on a budget without spending a lot of money on accommodation.
 Moreover, you can meet amazing people who can look after you and show you around the city.
 It’s a great alternative for solo travellers not to feel lonely or for those who are looking for new friendship and fun.
 On the Couch is the story of Fleur Britten’s adventure staying on the couches of strangers abroad.
 If you’re thinking about couch surfing this is definitely a must-read – it’ll open your eyes to what you could expect.
 For me, couchsurfing is a chance to see the places from locals’ perspective.
 I often ask my hosts to show me areas seldom visited by tourists, tell me some stories about their city and make me feel home.
 This winter I was travelling solo so it was a good excuse not to feel homesick when backpacking Europe.

 In today’s world nothing’s safe.
 Let’s face it.
 Same applies to couchsurfing One can argue that some users are getting verified, you can see their photos and references left by some other couchsurfers, but you can’t be 100% sure who you are being hosted by.
 It’s so easy for someone to create an image online as a kind-hearted person.
 Thankfully it’s usually true.